G# Altered Bass Arpeggio

 Also known as: alt7

 The G# Altered arpeggio contains 4 notes (G#, C, F#, A).
-Use the interactive fretboard above to explore this arpeggio on Bass with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Bass.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the G# Altered Arpeggio